maor/plugin-activation-date/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Keep track of plugins you activate or deactivate through the dashboard by viewing when each and every one of them was enabled or disabled.
+Keep track of plugin activations and deactivations in your dashboard.

 == Description ==

 Current features:

 * Adds a new column on the plugins dashboard screen that shows when each plugin was activated, only if PAD was installed before
+* Sort the plugins by their respective activation date
-* Control whether you'd like to see a relative date or a "regular" date as set under Settings > General
+* Control whether you'd like to see a relative date or an absolute date as set under Settings > General

 While by default the date & time settings are being used, you can always change the date format by filtering 'pad_date_time_format'.
 For instance: